- Print

 }

-(optional, only if duplicate targets required) If multiple identical Darwinium targets EXTERNALID1 , EXTERNALID2 need the same Cloudfront distribution, they can be listed within the StringEquals parameter.
-This is unusual but can happen when sharing repositories between nodes with unbalanced targets (eg. sandbox has single distribution for everything, production has multiple distributions).
+(optional, only if duplicate targets required) If multiple identical Darwinium targets, can add them to the ExternalId list This is unusual but can happen when sharing repositories between nodes with unbalanced targets (eg. sandbox has single distribution for everything, production has multiple distributions).

 Choose an appropriate name for the role, and note down the role's ARN once created.
 It will look like